 Targeted monitoring and accreditation conditions require the education provider to submit supporting evidence, information and/or written reports to demonstrate specific criterion requirements are met.
-ANMAC can apply ad-hoc monitoring at any time to address immediate concerns relating to a program or an education provider.
-Additional site visits may also be required to support evidence gathering.

 ANMAC will formally notify education providers about intended monitoring processes, including application of or change to monitoring requirements or accreditation conditions.